Approximately counting and sampling small witnesses using a colourful decision oracle: Introduction

+One reason this third application is interesting is that it throws an existing research question into a new light.
+In \pp{Uncoloured}-$H$, we are given a graph~$G$, and we wish to decide whether~$G$ contains a subgraph copy of~$H$.
+There are easy and well-known fine-grained reductions from \pp{Uncoloured}-$H$ to \pp{Colourful}-$H$ and from approximate \#\pp{Uncoloured}-$H$ to approximate \#\pp{Colourful}-$H$, via colour coding~\cite{alon95colorcoding,alon10balancedhash}.
+For some graphs~$H$, such as cliques, there are also simple reductions in the other direction.
+However, a full proof of equivalence would imply the long-standing dichotomy conjecture for the parameterised embedding problem (see \cite{chen17grids} for recent progress on this conjecture). \cref{cor:colourful} shows that this question is strongly linked to the question of when there is a fine-grained FPT reduction from \pp{Colourful}-$H$ to \pp{Uncoloured}-$H$, and we hope this will spur further research in the area.

 \textbf{Organisation.} In the following section, we set out our notation and quote some standard probabilistic results for future reference.
-We then prove Theorem~\ref{thm:main-counting} in Section~\ref{sec:main-algo}, using a weaker approximation algorithm which we set out in Section~\ref{sec:coarse}.
-We then prove Theorem~\ref{thm:main-sampling} (using Theorem~\ref{thm:main-counting}) in Section~\ref{sec:sampling}.
-Finally, we prove our assorted corollaries in Section~\ref{sec:corols}; we emphasise that in general, the proofs in this section are easy and use only standard techniques.
+We then prove \cref{thm:main-counting} in \cref{sec:main-algo}, using a weaker approximation algorithm which we set out in \cref{sec:coarse}.
+We then prove \cref{thm:main-sampling} (using \cref{thm:main-counting}) in \cref{sec:sampling}.
+Finally, we prove our assorted corollaries in \cref{sec:corols}; we emphasise that in general, the proofs in this section are easy and use only standard techniques.